Friday, January 29, 2016

 Friday, January 15, 2016

-Yesterday history was made.
-An out-of-season hurricane, Alex, was named as the first storm in the 2016 hurricane season, which incidentally doesn’t officially start until June 1st.
+Yesterday, history was made.
+An out-of-season hurricane, Hurricane Alex, was named as the first storm of the 2016 hurricane season, which incidentally doesn’t officially start until June 1st.

 The good news is Alex is a long way out in the Atlantic, more of a problem to the American Eastern Seaboard than it is to our tropical paradise.

-The possibility of lots of precipitation in the form of snow and high winds is a big concern for anyone living on the eastern side of the USA and Canada.
-Living on a tropical island in Mexico, on the other hand, we have our own challenges.
+The possibility of lots of snow and high winds is a big concern for anyone living on the eastern side of the USA and Canada.
+Living on a tropical island in Mexico, on the other hand, we have our challenges.

-There is the ever-present sand sifting across the floors, sticking in hair, collecting in clothes and beds.
-The two dogs, one cat, Lawrie and I have sixteen paws or feet between us.
-We track sand into the house, car and even the golf cart.
-The space under our computer desk is always gritty with sand, left behind by Sparky who likes to nap at our feet while we write.
+There is the ever-present sand sifting across the floors, sticking in hair, collecting in clothes, and beds.
+The two dogs, one cat, Lawrie, and I have sixteen paws or feet between us.
+We track sand into the house, car, and even the golf cart.
+The space under our computer desk is always gritty with sand, left behind by Sparky, who likes to nap at our feet while we write.
+(Yes, two dogs!
+We are fostering Perla until we find her a new home.)

-Okay maybe we are to blame for that as we like to feed the critters.
+Okay, maybe we are to blame.
+We like to feed the critters.

 Then there are the beach dogs and feral cats who move in at any opportunity.
 Yeah, they like food too, but want love and attention more.

 The more serious stuff is the salty ocean spray, called salitre in Mexico.
-It sneaks in to everything; oozing into computers ports, appliance wiring, light fixtures, door and window lock mechanisms, and the sliding wheels on patio door.
+It sneaks into everything, oozing into computer ports, appliance wiring, light fixtures, door and window lock mechanisms, and the sliding wheels on patio doors.

-Eventually the salt spray causes the demise of anything electronic.
-It coats stationary objects including, much to our surprise, our inside Christmas tree.
+Eventually, the salt spray causes the demise of all electronics.
+It coats stationary objects, including, much to our surprise, our inside Christmas tree.

 Everything had to be washed and dried before storing for the next Christmas season.